artprojectgroup/woocommerce-apg-free-postcodestatecountry-shipping/readme.txt

 2. Screenshot of WC - APG Free Shipping.
 APG Free Shipping Tab.

 == Changelog ==
+= 3.7.0 =
+* Fixed shipping method settings fields when creating a new instance from WooCommerce shipping zones.
 = 3.6.0 =
 * Improved payment gateway collection so all active gateways can be selected in shipping settings.
 * Small fixes.